knative/docs/docs/reference/eventing/eventing.md

 provide the resolved target of the action.
 Currently we inspect the objects Status and see if there&rsquo;s a predefined Status field that we will then use to dispatch events to be processed by the target.
-Currently must resolve to a k8s service or Istio virtual service.
+Currently must resolve to a k8s service.
 Note that in the future we should try to utilize subresources (/resolve ?) to make this cleaner, but CRDs do not support subresources yet, so we need to rely on a specified Status field today.
 By relying on this behaviour